BigPolarBear1/factorization/README.md

 So multiplying that k value in zx^2+yx-Nk and the polynomial value, it is by far the best way to change the linear coefficient while keeping control over the factorization of the polynomial value and zx+y.
 Notice how it is just subtracting zx+y from the linear coefficient at each step.
 In NFS_WIP2 I tried using the quadratic coefficient instead (just in a quick and dirty bruteforce way).. but we lose control over the factorization of zx+y that way.
 Using that k value is definitely better.
 So I need to properly implement that..
 I think I have a pretty good idea now how to do that in code.
 Then next I need to fix all the sieving code.
 This first iteration is really horrible.. but its a start.
 Just step by step now until its done.

+I'll try and atleast fix it so it uses that k value to generate a bunch of smooths with the same linear coefficient before I go back to bug hunting next week.
+Albeit tomorrow I'll be busy with other stuff.
+Shouldn't be much work though.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>